 BOSH CredHub is a secure credential management component that runs on the BOSH VM to minimize the surface area where credentials can be compromised.
 This topic provides resources for configuring service tiles to store their internal credentials in BOSH CredHub, instead of encoding them in product template and job template files.

 Credentials that service tiles store in BOSH CredHub for their own internal use are distinct from secure service instance credentials that Pivotal Application Service (PAS) stores in runtime CredHub to enable PAS apps to securely access services.

 Both BOSH CredHub and runtime CredHub are instances of the CredHub credential management component.
 See the CredHub documentation for more information.

 In Pivotal Cloud Foundry (PCF) v1.11.0, CredHub runs on the BOSH VM, alongside the BOSH Director and UAA.
-Ops Manager v1.11 stores its credentials in CredHub, and users can retrieve them using the CredHub API or the Credentials tab of the Ops Manager Director tile.
+Ops Manager v1.11 stores its credentials in CredHub, and users can retrieve them using the CredHub API or the Credentials tab of the BOSH Director tile.
 Tile developers can embed CredHub calls in manifest snippets and PCF apps can retrieve credentials using the CredHub API.